 The contributions of a faculty member are not, however, measured solely by activities directly related to Institute programs.
 The objectives of the Institute are served and its programs enriched by the active participation of its faculty members in outside activities that contribute to the advancement of the faculty member's profession or provide an opportunity for professional growth through interaction with industry, business, government, and other activities and institutions of our society.

 Not only does the Institute recognize outstanding contributions and achievements by appropriate salary advancement and promotion, but also by permitting faculty members substantial freedom in arranging their academic lives.
 This freedom is subject, however, to an overriding principle: The primary loyalty of a full-time member of the Faculty must be to the Institute at all times.
 This obligation underlies all others.

 In accepting an appointment, full-time members of the Faculty agree to place their professional careers within the scope of the activities of the Institute.
-The relationship thus created is based on the faculty member's readiness to serve the Institute in ways best calculated to carry out the Institute's objectives and obligations and to promote his or her own professional development.
+The relationship thus created is based on the faculty member's readiness to serve the Institute in ways best calculated to carry out the Institute's objectives and obligations and to promote their own professional development.

 In pursuing this goal, faculty members should keep in mind the importance of the following activities, which are essential to the overall program of the Institute.

 Teaching: Teaching MIT students in formal classes and laboratories, in informal groups and conferences, and by collaboration on research projects.
 Preparation for such teaching by keeping abreast of current developments and studying ways to present subject matter more effectively and to improve teaching skills.
 Participation in curriculum development and in preparation of syllabi, laboratory manuals, texts, and other material written primarily for their value to teaching.
 Providing counsel, guidance, and example to students in relation not only to their academic programs but also to their professional standards and general welfare.
 Participation in student life to aid students in broadening their experience and in preparing them to be responsible citizens.